 The new museum offers a look at posters as works of design or art—and also in their social context.
 Posters occupy a particular space between advertising and art.
 In the words of Poster House’s director, Julia Knight, “They are intended for a mass audience, and you don’t need any special knowledge to decipher them. . . .
 They are windows into a specific time and place that tell you what was happening, what was cool, what was appealing at that moment.”

 This approach—and the decision to focus on posters themselves—should make visiting Poster House feel as educational as entertaining, giving visitors a multi-dimensional experience filled great posters.

-Speaking of great posters, the museum’s organizers have quietly collected an pool of more than a thousand pieces, including works by Milton Glaser, Shepard Fairey and others.
+Speaking of great posters, the museum’s organizers have quietly collected a pool of more than a thousand pieces, including works by Milton Glaser, Shepard Fairey, and others.
 A relationship with Cooper Hewitt (through advisory board member Ellen Lupton) lets the museum show a wider variety of work.
 When it opens, Poster House will have with cycling exhibitions, a growing permanent collection, and frequent events.

 The museum is taking over a Chelsea neighborhood space formerly occupied by Tekserve, the local-favorite Mac repair shop.
 This means there are sledgehammers and dumpsters along the path to opening.
 Interior demolition and rebuilding will take much of next year, in preparation for a Winter 2018 opening.

 For a glimpse at Poster House’s collection and pre-demolition space, you can stop by the 23rd Street location for an exhibit called Gone Tomorrow.
 The venue is not yet a museum; Curator Angelina Lippert has achieved a naturally raw-looking presentation for Gone Tomorrow.
 Posters hang either as collages on the old glass or metal display walls, or on seemingly stolen plywood sheets with clear “POST NO BILLS” warnings still intact.